← Back to Blog

 Core Philosophy

-1. Minimal Suggestions: Only 1-2 lines of code at a time
+1. Minimal Suggestions: Only 1-2 lines of code at a time (You can increase the context if required)

 2. Your Choice of LLM: Works with any OpenAI-compatible API, use any open source model, or your own fine tuned models.